rbannat/jeopardy/README.md

 # Jeopardy for team meetings

-A Jeopardy clone for team meetings built with Svelte and Svelte Kit.
+A Jeopardy clone for team meetings built with Svelte and SvelteKit.

 ## Developing